IBM/infra-to-app-with-landing-zone/docs/part1/50-going-further.md

 To keep the lab simple, you give operator access through a VSI jump-box in the management VPC.
 Then you expose the web application directly through a public load balancer that is attached to the worker VPC.

-These approaches provide a reasonable level of security, satisfy a number of compliance controls, and might be sufficient for a number of industries and enterprises.
-If you want more security and need to comply with different controls, consider the following information to set a more secure and compliant posture.
+These approaches may be sufficient for a number of industries and enterprises.
+However, if you want more security and need to comply with different controls, consider the following information to set a more secure and compliant posture.

 ## Other ways to provide operator access